-2. UPON ARRIVAL, after going through passport control, we recommend that you change money in the baggage claim hall at Ben Gurion Airport while you are waiting for everyone’s bags to come out.
+- After going through passport control, we recommend that you change money in the baggage claim hall at Ben Gurion Airport while you are waiting for everyone’s bags to come out.
 (This is also a good time to use the restrooms.)
 It is a good idea to have some NIS (New Israeli Shekels or shekalim) in your pocket from the first day or so of your tirp.
 The recommended amount to get you started is about $100-200 per person.
 Click here to check the representative rate of Shekels per Dollar, but keep in mind that the exchange rate that you will receive at the changing station will be less than that.
 You can also exchange money at ATMs and/or official money changers in various locations (including once you pass Customs into the “greeters” area of the airport).
 Please note, that the exchange rates at hotels are usually less advantageous than at ATMs and money changers.
 You might want to check with your credit card carrier regarding service charges for foreign currency.

-• Bathing suit and water shoes (NOT flipflops but something that will grab your heals), especially for the Dead Sea, rafting, water hikes, etc. Also pack a bath towel (in the event that you will be in the water between hotels when towels are not available)
+- Bathing suit and water shoes (NOT flipflops but something that will grab your heels), especially for the Dead Sea, rafting, water hikes, etc. Also pack a bath towel (in the event that you will be in the water between hotels when towels are not available)

-• Prescription medicines (see details below) as well as over-the-counter meds, such as: Tylenol, ant-diarrhea, cold medicine, Band-aids, etc. Be sure to pack prescription medicines in your carry-on so that you will have them if your bags are detained.
+- Prescription medicines (see details below) as well as over-the-counter meds, such as: Tylenol, ant-diarrhea, cold medicine, Band-aids, etc. Be sure to pack prescription medicines in your carry-on so that you will have them if your bags are detained.

-• Extra pair of glasses/contact lenses – or at least bring your prescription with you.
+- Extra pair of glasses/contact lenses – or at least bring your prescription with you.
 Feel free to ask about other necessities or accessories.
 Pack what you need, but try to pack light!

 Feel free to ask about other necessities or accessories.
 Pack what you need, but try to pack light!